MariamKvirchiladze/Dictionary-web-app/README.md

 # Dictionary-web-app
 # Frontend Mentor - Dictionary web app solution

 This is a solution to the [Dictionary web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents